Manufacturing in Challenging Environments: 8 Challenges the Global Manufacturing Industry Is Facing in the Modern Times

 In the past, environmental sustainability advocates’ vocal voices were nonexistent, which significantly contributed to the then-manufacturing industry’s rise.
 However, things are entirely different today.
 The growth of environmental awareness has greatly changed the way manufacturing industries conduct themselves.

-Sustaining the environment, in this regard, encompass pretty much anything made in an eco-friendly way.
+In this regard, sustaining the environment encompasses pretty much anything made in an eco-friendly way.
 It could be a product made from recycled material or an industry that has reduced carbon emissions.
-Fuelled by the practice, fondly known as the shift to ethical products, there’s a relatively higher eco-friendliness in the industry.
+Fuelled by the practice, fondly known as the shift to ethical products, the industry is relatively more eco-friendly.

-According to Nielsen, most massive millennial consumers prefer to consume a product whose production is sustainable or eco-friendly.
-And because the millennial generation will certainly outnumber Baby Boomers in a couple of years, manufacturers who will stand are eco-friendly.
+According to Nielsen, most millennial consumers prefer to consume a product whose production is sustainable or eco-friendly.
+Because the millennial generation will outnumber Baby Boomers in a couple of years, manufacturers who will stand will be eco-friendly.

 The Terrific Rate of Technological Advancements

-The manufacturing industry has always been adapting to new technologies.
-But the technological change recently has adversely affected it.
+The manufacturing industry has always adapted to new technologies, but recent technological change has adversely affected it.
 Most global manufacturing behemoths have had to keep up with the competition to remain afloat.
-And this has been a costly affair, especially when buying newer, better-performing systems for their manufacturing processes, training their staff, and so forth.
+This has been costly, especially when buying newer, better-performing systems for their manufacturing processes, training their staff, etc.

 These substantial investments have always almost come to nothing because, mostly, by the time the company breaks, better technology is invented.
 The latest of these is the emergence of better systems in robotics, the growth of Artificial Intelligence, and the use of vibrational detectors, among other technologies.
 Those manufacturers who’ve found the right balance between new industry workers and technologies and the old skilled employees seemingly have survived.